fhl204/PUI2016_fhl204/HW2_fhl204/README.md

 Extra Credit: Plotting with data/time

-Team:
+Authors:
 Chunqing Xu (cx495), Franz Loza (fhl204), Jianghao Zhu (jz2575)

-Tasks
+Contribution:  All members contributed to the assignment with JZ providing lead technical support.
   1. FL started with connection to data using API
   2. JZ completed script for show_bus_locations and get_bus_info
-  2. CX and FL selected dataset for assignment 3 from Data Catalog
+  3. CX and FL selected dataset for assignment 3 from Data Catalog
   3. CX and FL created dataframe and started plot
   4. JZ mapped dataset from DFDATA
   5. JZ refined script and plot
+  6. CX and FL worked on extra credit with JZ finalizing with guidance on parsing date time